trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

     - Description
   * - ``made_current_at``
     - ``timestamp(3) with time zone``
-    - The time when the snapshot became active
+    - The time when the snapshot became active.
   * - ``snapshot_id``
     - ``bigint``
-    - The identifier of the snapshot
+    - The identifier of the snapshot.
   * - ``parent_id``
     - ``bigint``
-    - The identifier of the parent snapshot
+    - The identifier of the parent snapshot.
   * - ``is_current_ancestor``
     - ``boolean``
-    - Whether or not this snapshot is an ancestor of the current snapshot
+    - Whether or not this snapshot is an ancestor of the current snapshot.

 ``$snapshots`` table
 ~~~~~~~~~~~~~~~~~~~~

 The ``$snapshots`` table provides a detailed view of snapshots of the Iceberg
 table.
 A snapshot consists of one or more file manifests, and the complete table
-contents is represented by the union of all the data files in those manifests.
+contents are represented by the union of all the data files in those manifests.

 You can retrieve the information about the snapshots of the Iceberg table
 ``test_table`` by using the following query::